-Performing a Reaction-Path Potential Energy Surface (PES) study
+Performing a Reaction-Path Potential Energy Surface (PES) Study

 1. Simple + Standard — apply the same ground-state builder independently to each geometry.

-2. Simple + Projective-Embedding — still independent by-geometry, but using a Projective-Embedding ground-state builder.
+2. Simple + Projective-Embedding — still independent by-geometry, but using a projective-embedding ground-state builder.

 The broader motivation for projection-based embedding is described in Projection-Based Wavefunction-in-DFT Embedding.